Christine Baranski Teases More Sex And More Justin Bartha On ‘The Good Fight’

 Christine Baranski’s promotion from supporting actress on The Good Wife to lead actress on The Good Fight has been received well by critics and fans so far.
 New additions to the cast – Leslie and Delroy Lindo – have also attracted attention to the CBS All Access show.

-The first season of The Good Fight has received good reviews from critics, scoring 100 percent on Rotten Tomatoes’ Tomatometer, and receiving 79 percent on Metacritic, according to Gold Derby.
+The first season of The Good Fight has received good reviews from critics, scoring 100 per cent on Rotten Tomatoes’ Tomatometer, and receiving 79 per cent on MetaCritic, according to Gold Derby.
 Despite being closely tied to the original series, The Good Fight‘s storyline is completely severed from The Good Wife.

 [Featured Image by Ben Gabbe/Getty Images]